top of page

 Avoiding drafts, cool air, and especially cold air from the neck up is a simple and effective way to ground Vata.
 Warm hats, scarves, turtlenecks, and wool socks go a long way in keeping Vata dosha from flying away.

 Balancing Vata in Northern Climates takes skill and planning as that change in fall hits hard and fast.
-Plan ahead and book your seasonal follow up consultation for early August.
+Plan ahead and book your seasonal follow up consultation.

 "Signing up for a for an Ayurveda consultation with Veena, I was hopeful that my mood would improve, that my energy would return and that I would feel like myself again.
 What I didn't expect was how simple it would be to get there.
 Veena's plan explains everything so clearly and I'm starting to feel better.
 I'm also learning how I got out of balance in the first place.
 With obvious knowledge and ease of experience, my plan is thoughtfully laid out in supportive steps that actually takes less time and are far less stressful than if I was trying to it on my own.
 And with warmth and humor, Veena has alleviated the pressure and guilt I often feel when I am unwell.
 I am excited for what is possible and grateful I found her, and I think you will be too." - Erin, Alberta Canada